reflectoring/reflectoring.github.io/_posts/2018-10-28-pact-node-provider.md

 In [the contract](#the-contract) above the provider state for our single interaction is called "provider allows hero creation".

-Provider states can be used by the provider to mock database queries, for example.
+**Provider states can be used by the provider to mock database queries, for example**.
 When the provider is notified to go into the state "provider allows hero creation" it knows which database queries are needed and can set up mocks that simulate the database accordingly.

-Thus, we don't need to spin up a database.
-A major advantage of CDC tests is to be able to execute them without spinning up a whole server farm with a database and other dependencies.
+Thus, we don't need to spin up a database during the test. **A major advantage of CDC tests is to be able to execute them without spinning up a whole server farm with a database and other dependencies**.
 Hence, we should make use of mocks that react to the provider states.

 You can read more about provider states in the [Pact docs](https://docs.pact.io/getting_started/provider_states).